BrettMerri/localhost-cookie-sync/README.md

-# Localhost Cookie Copy
+# Localhost Cookie Sync

-Enter a domain and a list of cookies to copy over to your localhost.
+Enter a domain and a list of cookies to keep sync'd with localhost.